With respite from Hong Kong’s summer heat and humidity, winter is great for hiking

-Lai Chi Wo has been all-but abandoned, with maybe only one family still living here.
-A project to restart rice farming recently began, in hopes of reviving village life.
+Lai Chi Wo was all-but abandoned, with maybe only one family still living here.
+But project to restart rice farming is underway, in hopes of reviving village life.

 Just above the village are impressive old trees, one of which is hollow.
 Below are the largest mangrove trees in Hong Kong, fringing a bay where at low tide you may notice seagrass – a flowering plant adapted to life in the sea.

 Take the coastal path southwards, and then up and over a low hill to Sam A Tsuen.
 Here are small restaurants serving hikers, with simple fare amidst stunning surroundings.